 Status: This discussion does not focus on any market design initiatives at this time.
 Market Initiatives that arise out of this particular discussion topic will be included in the catalogue.

-Improve Tagging Procedures and Functionality (D)
+Improve Tagging Procedures and Functionality

 This item will consider methods to better integrate and streamline the process of producing market schedules and tagging such schedules.
 By eliminating duplicate information that exists in market schedules and tags it may be possible to streamline the control area check-out process and eliminate market schedule and tagging inconsistencies that can have reliability impacts.
 By using tag information such as the physical source and physical sink it may be possible to expand upon the benefits of the Full Network Model by modeling the flow effects of the interchange schedules.